kaga/kaga.github.io/version-control/_posts/2021-03-10-Git-Part-5-Github-Action.markdown

 ![Jira Releases Panel](/assets/git/jira-releases-panel.png)

-In some environment, it is appropriate to accumulate few more changes before deploying daily or weekly.
+In some environment, it is appropriate to accumulate few more changes before delivery to QA daily or weekly.
 Github Actions can be triggered [by a HTTP call](https://docs.github.com/en/rest/reference/actions#create-a-workflow-dispatch-event).

 ![Enable Jira Releases Feature](/assets/git/jira-releases-feature.png)
 ![Jira Github Action Trigger Config](/assets/git/jira-github-action-trigger.png)